-This breaks my heart!
 We lose too many souls to depression.
 Far too many.
 One is too many.
-I’ve seen the devastation of suicide—it’s never done in a vacuum—it affects everyone.
+I’ve seen the devastation of suicide—it’s never done in a vacuum—unfortunately, it affects everyone.
 The Psalmist describes a person that feels so overwhelmed and “full of troubles” that they choose to give up, for lack of “strength.”
-Oh, how my heart aches for those suffering with this feeling.
+The heart aches for those suffering from this feeling.

-But, let must remember, the Psalms are written as a balm for the soul.
+But, let us remember, the Psalms are written as a balm for the soul.
 They demonstrate the cries to a God who does hear, who does understand.
-These words allow us to recognize that we are not alone, that the thoughts of death are real.
+These words allow us to recognize that we are not alone and that the thoughts of death are real.

 v.
 6-7 You have put me in the depths of the pit, in the regions dark and deep.
 Your wrath lies heavy upon me, and you overwhelm me with all your waves.
 Selah

-The person that is overcome with despair feels the “waves” of trouble as an ocean ebb and flow, caught in the rip tides of life.
+The person that is overcome with despair feels the “waves” of trouble as an ocean ebbs and flows, drowning them—they’re caught in the riptides of life.
 Is the God of salvation listening?

-But then, the Psalmist employs the use of “Selah,” a term which implies a thought of time.
+But then, the Psalmist employs the use of “Selah,” a term that implies the thought of time.
 It’s as if the writer lays down the pen and the paper and goes to sleep.
 He arises in the morning and comes back to the pen, Selah, a pause of time.
 Here, the reflection of Selah tells us that the Psalmist is deeply contemplating his next move.

 v.
 8b-9 I am shut in so that I cannot escape; my eye grows dim through sorrow.
 Every day I call upon you, O LORD; I spread out my hands to you.

 The feeling that there is no way out is evident.
-A great sorrow that is ever present and never fading, but the Psalmist knows that in the pains of grief, God is to be called upon, especially in times of desperation.
+A great sorrow that is ever-present and never fading.
+Yet, the Psalmist knows that in the pains of grief, God is to be called upon, especially in times of desperation.

 The Selah does wonders for our Psalmist, while it may not seem that way at first glance, it is true.
 In his previous thought, he was blaming God for the clenches of death, but now seems to understand that God can be trusted; He is still LORD, and worthy to be petitioned, especially in the midst of suffering.
 As it’s been said, “If you had a broken watch, you wouldn’t take it to a shoemaker, but a watchmaker.”
 Too many people living with depression seek the shoemaker, instead of the “Watchmaker.”